nie93/psatlib/README.md

 ### PSAT Powerflow Solution Limit
 PSAT limits 3,224 powerflow solving commands within each batch.

+#### Solution
+Use multiple Windows batch files to execute different Python scripts in parallel.
+Maximum number of sessions on each workstation is 5.

 ### VSAT GUI Display Limit
 VSAT GUI limits 2,476 scenarios in display.

+#### Solution
 Use `vsat_batch` for running with a large amount of scenarios.

 ### Problem with Python 2.7.x Environment